Cheddar Reservoir: Bird life

 The reservoir, which has an area of 105.4 ha, is attractive to waterbirds, in particular wintering wildfowl and gulls.

 Wildfowl present regularly in winter include mallard (Anas platyrhynchos), gadwall (Anas strepera), tufted duck (Aythya fuligula), common pochard (Aythya ferina), Eurasian wigeon (Anas penelope), common goldeneye (Bucephala clangula) and goosander (Mergus merganser).
-A large flock of coot (Fulica atra) is present, and great crested grebe (Podiceps cristatus) is also numerous.
+A large flock of coot (Fulica atra) is present, and great crested grebe (Podiceps cristatus) are also numerous.

-Because of its proximity to the Bristol Channel, storm-blown seabirds are occasionally found here, including shag, grey phalarope, and divers and grebes.
+Because of its proximity to the Bristol Channel, storm-blown seabirds are occasionally found here, including shag, grey phalarope, divers and grebes.

 A moderately sized gull roost has attracted glaucous, Iceland and ring-billed gulls on multiple occasions.

 A number of rare and scarce vagrant birds have been seen at Cheddar Reservoir, mainly waterfowl and shorebirds.
 Up to 2004 the following species had occurred:

 Proposals for a second reservoir

 Bristol Water has long identified Cheddar as the site for a new reservoir.

 In 2007 it announced that the new reservoir would be one of the options considered in its Draft 2009 Water Resources Plan.

-The new reservoir would hold 6,000 million litres, roughly the same size as the existing reservoir, which it would be based alongside.
+The new reservoir would hold 600,000 cubic meters, roughly the same size as the existing reservoir, which it would be based alongside.

 In October 2012 survey work started on the new reservoir to the south of the existing one, with a planning application scheduled for December 2013.

 In 2018 it was announced that the plans for the second reservoir had been scrapped.